wang-kee/LiNeS/README.md

 Notes:
 * Enhancing with LiNeS maintains the same hyper-parameter tuning costs compared to baseline methods.
 * You can select model in [ViT-B-32, ViT-L-14] and num_tasks in [8, 14, 20] to test different settings in the paper.
-* For consensus merging, you need to construct TALL-masks in advance, details are in [this link](https://github.com/nik-dim/tall_masks).
+* For consensus merging, you need to construct TALL-masks in advance, details in [this link](https://github.com/nik-dim/tall_masks).

 ## Other usage: